 As a CIERA fellow, I direct my own projects and work with a great group of student researchers, including Kenza Arraki, an NSF Graduate Research Fellow at NMSU, several NASA Space Grant summer students, and two exceptional high schoolers from Evanston Township High School (both headed to MIT this fall 2014, rock on Talia and Taylor!).

-I also work with Northwestern's NSF GK-12 program, Reach for the Stars.
-We focus on bringing computational thinking to middle and high school STEM classrooms in Evanston and Chicago.
+I have also worked with Northwestern's NSF GK-12 program, Reach for the Stars, which brings computational thinking to middle and high school classrooms in Evanston and Chicago.
 Before arriving at NU, I was instrumental in establishing the Pre-Major in Astronomy Program (Pre-MAP) at the University of Washington.
-Learn more about my education and outreach programs.
+Learn more about these programs on my Teaching page.

 Here is my CV.